atick-faisal/label-studio/docs/source/guide/troubleshooting.md

 ### Can't label PDF data

-Label Studio does not support labeling PDF files directly.
+Annotation Hub does not support labeling PDF files directly.
 However, you can convert files to HTML using your PDF viewer or another tool and label the PDF as part of the HTML.
-See an example labeling configuration in the [Label Studio playground](/playground/?config=%3CView%3E%3Cbr%3E%20%20%3CHyperText%20name%3D%22pdf%22%20value%3D%22%24pdf%22%2F%3E%3Cbr%3E%3Cbr%3E%20%20%3CHeader%20value%3D%22Rate%20this%20article%22%2F%3E%3Cbr%3E%20%20%3CRating%20name%3D%22rating%22%20toName%3D%22pdf%22%20maxRating%3D%2210%22%20icon%3D%22star%22%20size%3D%22medium%22%20%2F%3E%3Cbr%3E%3Cbr%3E%20%20%3CChoices%20name%3D%22choices%22%20choice%3D%22single-radio%22%20toName%3D%22pdf%22%20showInline%3D%22true%22%3E%3Cbr%3E%20%20%20%20%3CChoice%20value%3D%22Important%20article%22%2F%3E%3Cbr%3E%20%20%20%20%3CChoice%20value%3D%22Yellow%20press%22%2F%3E%3Cbr%3E%20%20%3C%2FChoices%3E%3Cbr%3E%3C%2FView%3E%3Cbr%3E).
+See an example labeling configuration in the [Annotation Hub playground](/playground/?config=%3CView%3E%3Cbr%3E%20%20%3CHyperText%20name%3D%22pdf%22%20value%3D%22%24pdf%22%2F%3E%3Cbr%3E%3Cbr%3E%20%20%3CHeader%20value%3D%22Rate%20this%20article%22%2F%3E%3Cbr%3E%20%20%3CRating%20name%3D%22rating%22%20toName%3D%22pdf%22%20maxRating%3D%2210%22%20icon%3D%22star%22%20size%3D%22medium%22%20%2F%3E%3Cbr%3E%3Cbr%3E%20%20%3CChoices%20name%3D%22choices%22%20choice%3D%22single-radio%22%20toName%3D%22pdf%22%20showInline%3D%22true%22%3E%3Cbr%3E%20%20%20%20%3CChoice%20value%3D%22Important%20article%22%2F%3E%3Cbr%3E%20%20%20%20%3CChoice%20value%3D%22Yellow%20press%22%2F%3E%3Cbr%3E%20%20%3C%2FChoices%3E%3Cbr%3E%3C%2FView%3E%3Cbr%3E).

 ## Cloud and local storage

 When working with an external Cloud Storage connection (S3, GCS, Azure), keep the following in mind:

-* Label Studio doesn’t import the data stored in the bucket, but instead creates *references* to the objects.
+* Annotation Hub doesn’t import the data stored in the bucket, but instead creates *references* to the objects.
 Therefore, you have full access control on the data to be synced and shown on the labeling screen.
 * Sync operations with external buckets only goes one way.
 It either creates tasks from objects on the bucket (Source storage) or pushes annotations to the output bucket (Target storage).
 Changing something on the bucket side doesn’t guarantee consistency in results.
-* We recommend using a separate bucket folder for each Label Studio project.
+* We recommend using a separate bucket folder for each Annotation Hub project.

 ### CORS errors

-If you have not set up CORS, you cannot view cloud storage data from Label Studio.
+If you have not set up CORS, you cannot view cloud storage data from Annotation Hub.
 You might see a link to the data rather than a preview of the data, or you might see a CORS error in your web browser console:

 * For Amazon S3, see [Configuring and using cross-origin resource sharing (CORS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors.html) in the Amazon S3 User Guide.
 * For GCS, see [Configuring cross-origin resource sharing (CORS)](https://cloud.google.com/storage/docs/configuring-cors) in the Google Cloud Storage documentation.